-Equation (2) is estimated at the 5%, 25%, 50%, 75% and 95% quantiles of interest, ranging from lower to higher quantiles.
+Equation 2 is estimated at the 5%, 25%, 50%, 75% and 95% quantiles of interest, ranging from lower to higher quantiles.
 These quantiles cover the extreme lower to extreme higher tails of the distribution of REIT returns and provide a more comprehensive picture of the relationships.
-While the lower quantiles capture REIT returns during a trough, higher quantiles allow comparisons if the sensitivities of returns to market and interest rate risks are similar during a boom phase.
-The empirical analysis is conducted using R. A random effects model in panel quantile regression cannot be estimated due to unbalanced panel data.
+While the lower quantiles capture REIT returns during a trough, higher quantiles allow us to compare if the sensitivities of returns to market and interest rate risks are similar during a boom phase.

-REITs are expected to be positively related to the general stock market because they are exchange-traded.
-However, due to their underlying holdings in real estate, they are also expected to be largely influenced by property market factors.
-It is expected to find a negative relationship with interest rate changes caused by the impact of borrowing costs, but the effects of changes in demand for rental space and inflationary expectations could result in positive associations instead.
+We expect REITs to be positively related to the general stock market because they are exchangetraded.
+However due to their underlying holdings in real estate, they are also expected to be largely influenced by property market factors.
+We expect to find a negative relationship with interest rate changes caused by the impact of borrowing costs, but the effects of changes in demand for rental space and inflationary expectations could result in positive associations instead.